IamAbdul-Rahman/AI-Powered-Travel-Planner/README.md

 ## Technologies Used
 - Programming Language: Python
-- User Interface: Streamlit
+- User Interface: Streamli**t
 - Framework: LangChain
 - AI Model: Google GenAI

 ## Acknowledgments
-- LangChain for providing the framework to build LLM-powered applications.
+- **LangChain** for providing the framework to build LLM-powered applications.
-- Google GenAI for intelligent data processing and response generation.
+- **Google GenAI** for intelligent data processing and response generation.
-- Streamlit for simplifying the creation of the user interface.
+- **Streamlit** for simplifying the creation of the user interface.

 ## ⚠️ Important Note
 This app relies on an AI API with **limited usage per minute**.